 The City of Fairfield gets its water from the Great Miami Buried Valley Aquifer, a sand and gravel aquifer formed by glaciers more than 10,000 years ago.
-Utilizing six deep wells, 2.0 billion gallons of water were pumped during 2023 to the City's Water Treatment Plant for treatment.
-To ensure water quality and source water protection, the aquifer is monitored by the Hamilton to New Baltimore Groundwater Consortium, a group comprised of the City of Fairfield, City of Hamilton, City of Cincinnati, Southwest Regional Water District, Southwestern Ohio Water Company, MillerCoors, and The Butler County Water & Sewer Department.
+Utilizing six deep wells, the City's Water Plant pumped and treated over 2 billion gallons of water in 2024.
+To ensure water quality and source water protection, the aquifer is aggressively monitored by the Hamilton to New Baltimore Groundwater Consortium.